-Sometimes people are happy at work, and sometimes they resort to shouting, snarling, teeth-gnashing, and hair-pulling.
-Okay, hopefully not hair-pulling, but we’ve all witnessed anger in the workplace.
+We have all witnessed anger in the workplace.
 What effect will displays of anger have on employees who witness it?
 Will their work improve or decline?
-Research by Spektor, et al. (2011) answers this question, and explains that it depends on the type of work the employees need to do.
+New research (Spektor et al., 2011) answers this question, and explains that it depends on the type of work the employees need to do.

 According to the authors, this occurs because exposure to anger limits the ways in which people interpret others’ behavior.
 This puts people in the right frame of mind to solve problems that require honing in on a specific correct answer.
 However, this mindset is not useful for situations that require creativity and making novel connections between loosely associated items or ideas.